Define your own problem

 pr.visualize([int(x) for x in solution.best_bitstring])

-A nice convenience introduced by QLauncher is the fact that you don’t need to define formulations in both formats, QLauncher uses adapters which allow it to transform between problem formulations.
-Since QAOA requires the problem to be formulated as a Hamiltonian and we provided a QUBO formulation, QLauncher will use a QUBO to hamiltonian adapter, which looks as follows:
+A nice convenience introduced by QLauncher is the fact that you only need to define the formulation in a single format, QLauncher handles the conversion between different formats under the hood.
+Since QAOA requires the problem to be formulated as a Hamiltonian and we provided a QUBO formulation, QLauncher will convert the QUBO object returned by from our problem’s to_qubo() method into a a Hamiltonian. “””